Rewind X

 Requires Sender Action (Manual Mode)

-In Manual Mode, reversals require active sender intervention within the window.
+Reversals require active sender intervention within the window.
 Users must monitor their transfers and act within the available window.
-In Delegated Mode, the delegate may execute rewinds on behalf of the user under on-chain constraints.

 Net Settlement Amounts

-If a rewind is executed, the sender recovers the net held amount (held under deterministic contract rules) minus protocol fees.
+If a rewind is executed, the sender recovers the value-adjusted amount minus the rewind execution fee.
 If no rewind occurs, the recipient receives the net held amount (after the protection fee is deducted at creation).

-If a recipient never finalizes after window expiry, funds remain held under deterministic contract rules until claimed.
-The protocol does not auto-release or return unclaimed funds; settlement remains pull-based by design.
+If neither party acts after window expiry, funds remain held under deterministic contract rules until settlement is completed.
+The protocol does not auto-release or return funds.

-Rewind X introduces the first non-custodial, protocol-level reversibility for ERC-20 transfers on public blockchains.
+Rewind X introduces non-custodial, protocol-level reversibility for ERC-20 transfers on public blockchains.

 The goal is not to replace blockchain finality.
 It is to make finality safer.
 By providing a bounded window for human review and error correction, the protocol removes a critical barrier to mainstream cryptocurrency adoption.